 Expand your horizons

 White Stag leadership camp challenges you to overcome your limitations, to expand your boundaries, to become a better person.
 It’s not for everyone.
-When you attend summer camp you’re called a candidate, because you must prove your readiness and ability to accept the challenge to Follow the White Stag.

 Learn leadership skills